 The Okoboji Bible Conference was born of one of the earliest religious radio broadcasts in America.
 In 1923, Robert Roger Brown was leading a fledgling interdenominational and missional Christian church in Omaha.
 Representatives of the new medium of commercial radio asked him to help fill airtime by providing Christian religious services on Sunday mornings.
 The powerful AM signal of WOAW (later WOW) could reach across the continent and to the oceans via the uncluttered airwaves of the day.

 Listeners in northwest Iowa and southern Minnesota invited Brown to minister in person to them.
 He chose to do so through a summer tent meeting in the attractive and accessible Okoboji Lakes area.
-The gathering would emphasize his passions of Bible teaching, the deeper life, and global missions.
+The gathering would emphasize his passions for Bible teaching, the deeper life, and global missions.
 In 1935 he erected a tent on the site where the Okoboji Middle School is now located in Arnolds Park.
 August 4-11 marked the first gathering that year.
 The schedule mirrored that of earlier east coast gatherings led by A. B. Simpson at the Old Orchard Beach, Maine camp meetings.

 The current Conference property was purchased in 1945 and the unique building with garage doors on two sides was erected in 1950.
 The Conference has continued to meet annually on that site ever since.
-The identity of the founder and the event were inseparable to the point that to this day one can occasionally still here the gathering referred to as “Brown’s Conference.”
+The identity of the founder and the event were inseparable to the point that to this day one can occasionally still hear the gathering referred to as “Brown’s Conference.”

 Upon the founder’s death in 1964, leadership was assumed by Robert Shuman Brown, the founder’s son.
 He had assisted his father musically since the beginning.
 Like his father, “Dr. Bob” would lead the Conference for 30 years.
-Often mistaken for a clergyman, Bob Brown was in reality a public school principal in Omaha.
+Often mistaken for a clergyman, Bob Brown was, in reality, a public school principal in Omaha.
 His doctoral designation was earned with a Ph.
 D. from the University of Nebraska.
 His wife, May, joined him, tirelessly caring for the conference and the facilities as their summer vacation routine.
 They continued the historic values of Christian instruction, missionary passion, and family life, enlarging age-level ministries for all.
-Under their leadership the campus was enlarged and most of the existing additional buildings were added.
+Under their leadership, the campus was enlarged and most of the existing additional buildings were added.

 Bob and May Brown retired in 1994.
 After 60 years of heroic leadership by two men, the changing times and demands produced team leadership models involving Scottie May (the daughter of R. S. Brown), Rick Porter, Linda Harmon Swanson, Mark and Jody Stevenson, Dave and Jody Van Kley, and Steve Yost.
 Some combination of those persons has given leadership under various titles and responsibilities from 1994 until today.

 In 2005, the board of directors acted to envision a larger future by asking Rick Porter to serve, initially in a support role and later as executive director.
 Rick represented the first truly full-time staff member.
 An office was established at the former “Kum & Go” at Highway 71 and Broadway in Arnolds Park, acquired by the Conference in 2001.
-In addition a year-round, area-wide ministry outreach of the Conference launched in 2006.
+In addition, a year-round, area-wide ministry outreach of the Conference launched in 2006.

 Since 2009, significant transitions in board leadership have occurred as the board intentionally down-sized and introduced term limits.
 The board of directors is now comprised of both relative newcomers joined by some who represent the fourth generation of family involvement.
 Out of a rich history, a renewing and enlarging vision for the future is just now beginning to emerge.